gowitheflow-1998/RAR-b/README.md

 Official repo of [*RAR-b: Reasoning as Retrieval Benchmark*](https://arxiv.org/abs/2404.06347)

 ## Updates
 **[April 15, 2024]** Uploaded all rar-b processed datasets and utils.
 Added a demo for evaluating with Grit.
-Still Updating scripts to run evaluation for all models.
-Stay tuned!

 **[April 9, 2024]** We released the [RAR-b paper](https://arxiv.org/abs/2404.06347).